 You’re probably thinking “here we go another time” and you’re definitely right.
 But this time I’m really trying to stick to it (like always) and my next two semesters allow for some side studying as well.
-Just set a little reminder in my calendar to come back to this post next year around the same time to have a look how far I got WaniKani level wise. (if you think about starting/starting again, make sure to check all the useful extension which make studying a lot more comfortable)
+Just set a little reminder in my calendar to come back to this post next year around the same time to have a look at how far I got WaniKani level-wise. (if you think about starting/starting again, make sure to check all the useful extensions which make studying a lot more comfortable)

-But now let’s talk about same great Japanese only (so far) games that I would either really want to see localized or with a little effort on my part play in Japanese.
+But now let’s talk about some great Japanese-only (so far) games that I would either really want to see localized or with a little effort on my part play in Japanese.
 Probably picking some of these up soon anyway.

 - Buy Net High directly from Japan

 The Steins; Gate author made a couple of visual novels all with his signature semicolon attached in the title.
 Kotaku made a nice article about the whole series which you should definitely check out if you are into Steins; Gate.
 All of these titles got their own Vita port in Japan.